 Pay attention to the weight of the device

-Beginners don’t realize this at first, but holding a 10-pound oblong in your hands for 10 minutes and working with it for 3 hours straight are two completely different things.
+Beginners don’t realize this at first, but holding 10-pound power tools in your hands for 10 minutes and working with it for 3 hours straight are two completely different things.
 Some of these devices are indeed intended to be portable, but if they weigh more than you can handle not only will you be uncomfortable after using them for a while, you’ll also need to push really hard to make the device properly smooth out a surface.

 Comfort and Grip